 WHO reports 25 million unsafe abortions a year, sees higher risk from US cutbacks

-Nearly half of the estimated 56 million abortions performed worldwide every year are unsafe and women in poor countries face even higher risks due to U.S. funding cuts to family planning programs abroad, health experts said on Thursday.

-GENEVA: Nearly half of the estimated 56 million abortions performed worldwide every year are unsafe and women in poor countries face even higher risks due to U.S. funding cuts to family planning programs abroad, health experts said on Thursday.
+GENEVA: Nearly half of the estimated 56 million abortions performed worldwide every year are unsafe and women in poor countries face even higher risks due to US funding cuts to family planning programmes abroad, health experts said on Thursday (Sep 28).

 "There is an association between highly restrictive laws and unsafe abortion," she told a news briefing.